Last Updated on August 8th, 2020

 It is essential for users of Murad’s hydroquinone acne treatment to use sunscreen when they use the skin lightening product. ⛱️🧴 The alcohol in Murad’s Post-Acne Spot Lightening Gel can dry out the skin, so moisturizer is also a must.

 It may not be politically correct to put it quite so directly, but hydroquinone is an acne treatment for white people.
 If you don’t have a northern European heritage, chances are that it is not an appropriate treatment for your skin.
 Many people mar beautiful skin with rich brown, gold, or nearly black skin tones by using this product when they should not.
 Correcting the damage to skin treated with hydroquinone incorrectly is a very difficult task.

 The Murad Company also markets two acne treatment kit.
 The Acne Complex Introductory Kit includes a cleanser, a gel, and a “skin perfecting” lotion.
-The more expensive Acne Complex Kit also includes a spot treatment for problem pimples.
+The more expensive Acne Complex Kit also includes a spot treatment for pimples problem.

 Murad’s products are terrific if you are treating “acne scars that are not really acne scars” on fair skin.
 They aren’t all that great if you are treating everyday acne problems.
 So what’s a good alternative.

 If Murad is not for you, try Exposed Acne Treatment. 👍🏻👍🏽👍🏿 The cost is about the same, and you won’t be exposing your skin to potentially damaging ingredients.
 It comes with a money-back guarantee, so the only thing you have to lose is your blemishes.